bergstartup/DNS-monitor/README.md

 <br><br>
 <b>Enhancements</b>
 <br>
-The design of conttroller should be enchanced to batch-up similar request for improved efficency.
+The design of controller should be enchanced to batch-up similar request for improved efficency.
 For example, the <b>write to file</b> could be batched.